nature613/gcp-pubsub-lengthy-consume/README.md

 ## Requirements

 Information on authenticating the pubsub SDK can be found [here](https://cloud.google.com/pubsub/docs/reference/libraries).
+You can check this [blog post](https://flowerinthenight.com/blog/2018/06/09/google-api-client-go-auth) as well.

 The code also requires the `GCP_PROJECT_ID` environment variable for your GCP project ID.
 You can run the sample like: